Amador County Historic Cemeteries Board (ACHCB)

 The Amador County Historic Cemeteries Board is charged with preserving the historical integrity of our pioneer cemeteries.
 This includes repairs, maintenance, fire abatement, grave site identification and vandalism deterrents.

-The historic cemeteries were begun when the earliest settlers came into the Mother Lode at the time of the Gold Rush.
+The historic cemeteries were established when the earliest settlers came into the Mother Lode at the time of the Gold Rush.
 Within these cemeteries are found members of the indigenous population, Americans, and immigrants from Europe, Asia and Latin America.
 They were the founders of our community, the backbone upon which the county was built.

 Today their final resting places have fallen victim to deterioration, lack of attention and vandalism.